-A projected sustained decline in a reporting unit's revenues and earnings could have a significant negative impact on its fair value and may result in impairment charges.
-Such a decline could be driven by, among other things: (1) decreases in sales volumes or long-term growth rate as a result of competitive pressures or other factors; or (2) the inability to achieve or delays in achieving the goals in strategic initiatives.
-Also, adverse changes to macroeconomic factors, such as increases in long-term interest rates, would also negatively impact the fair value of the reporting unit.
+At December 31, 2023, the balance of goodwill in our Business reporting unit, after the goodwill impairment charge, was \$1.7 billion.
+Though we have determined that no further impairment exists for our Business reporting unit as of December 31, 2023, a future projected sustained decline in the reporting unit's revenues and earnings could have a significant negative impact on its fair value and could result in future impairment charges.
+Such a decline could be driven by, among other things: (1)

+decreases in sales volumes or long-term growth rate as a result of competitive pressures or other factors; or (2) the inability to achieve or delays in achieving the goals in our strategic initiatives.
+Adverse changes to macroeconomic factors, such as increases in long-term interest rates, would also negatively impact the fair value of the reporting unit.

-At December 31, 2021, the balance of our goodwill was approximately \$28.6 billion, of which \$21.0 billion was in our Consumer reporting unit and \$7.5 billion was in our Business reporting unit.
-We performed quantitative impairment assessments for both our Consumer and Business reporting units during the fourth quarter of 2021.
-At the goodwill impairment measurement date of October 31, 2021, our quantitative assessments indicated that the fair values for our Consumer and Business reporting units were substantially in excess of their carrying values and, therefore, did not result in impairment.
+At December 31, 2022, the balance of our goodwill was approximately \$28.7 billion, of which \$21.1 billion was in our Consumer reporting unit and \$7.5 billion was in our Business reporting unit.
+During the fourth quarter of 2022, we performed a qualitative impairment assessment for our Consumer reporting unit.
+Our qualitative assessment indicated that it was more likely than not that the fair value of our Consumer reporting unit exceeded its carrying value and, therefore, did not result in an impairment.
+During the fourth quarter of 2022, we performed a quantitative impairment assessment for our Business reporting unit.
+At the goodwill impairment measurement date of October 31, 2022, our quantitative assessment indicated that the fair value for our Business reporting unit exceeded its carrying amount by approximately 8% and, therefore, did not result in an impairment.